 - Bookmark it for future reference.

-And if you want more help with writer’s block, check out my course “Master Your Writing Time,” which will help you with procrastination, writing habits, goal setting, productivity, and defeating your writer’s block.
+If you want more help with writer’s block, check out my course “Master Your Writing Time,” which will help you with procrastination, writing habits, goal setting, productivity, and defeating your writer’s block.

 1. Practice Boredom